sipeed/MaixPy/docs/doc/en/vision/maixhub_train.md

 ---
-title: Using MaixHub to Train AI Models for MaixPy
+title: Using MaixHub to Train AI Models for MaixCAM MaixPy
 update:
   - date: 2024-04-03
     author: neucrack